-It can be numerically verified that averaging point strains from the analytic strain solution 3 generates synthetic DAS data almost identical to those shown in Figure 3c.
+It can be numerically verified that averaging point strains from the analytic strain solution (3) generates synthetic DAS data almost identical to those shown in Figure 3c.
 Synthetic point strains are first computed on a fine grid along the cable and then converted to DAS strains by averaging the synthetic point strains over a gauge length centered at each DAS channel.
-We tested grid sizes of 1, 0.5, and 0.25 m and their relative root-mean-square differences from the synthetic DAS profile in Figure 3c are 3.5%, 2.2%, and 1.7%, respectively.
-This allows us to decompose the DAS profile and further analyze the properties of different components of the analytic strain solution 3.
+We tested grid sizes of 1 m, 0.5 m, and 0.25 m and their relative root-mean-square differences from the synthetic DAS profile in Figure 3c are 3.5%, 2.2%, and 1.7%, respectively.
+This allows us to decompose the DAS profile and further analyze the properties of different components of the analytic strain solution (3).

-We separately calculate the strain profiles of the near-field, INF, IFF, and far-field strain terms (Figure 5) with the same source mechanism used for the result in Figure 3c.
-The near-field strain image shows four lobes of different polarity signs along the cable, clearly delineated by the zero-amplitude curves near the 0 and ± 200 m offsets (Figure 5a).
-According to equation 3, the near-field term is a convolution of the moment function M(t) with time between the expected P- and S-wave arrivals, which mainly grows after the P-wave arrival and flattens after the S-wave arrival.
-After the S-wave arrival, the near-field term reaches a static level that persists over time, as the integral $\int{r/V{\rm S}}^{r/V{\rm S}} \tau M(t-\tau) d\tau$ is a constant when $t > r/V{\rm S}$.
+We calculate separately the strain profiles of the near-field, intermediate-near-field, intermediate-far-field, and far-field strain terms (Figure 5) with the same source mechanism used for the result in Figure 3c.
+The near-field strain image shows four lobes of different polarity signs along the cable, clearly delineated by the zero-amplitude curves near 0 m and ± 200 m offsets (Figure 5a).
+According to equation (3), the near-field term is a convolution of the moment function M(t) with time between the expected P- and S-wave arrivals, which mainly grows after the P-wave arrival and flattens after the S-wave arrival.
+After the S-wave arrival, the near-field term reaches a static level that persists over time, as the integral $\int{r/V_P}^{r/V_S} \tau M(t-\tau) d\tau$ is a constant when $t > r/V_S$.

-The INF image (Figure 5b) consists of two parts in time, the INP between P- and S-wave arrivals and a sum of the INP and INS after the S-wave arrival.
-The INP exhibits the same polarity pattern along the cable as the near-field terms.
-On the other hand, the INS has a much higher amplitude than the INP and an opposite polarity sign, which therefore reverses the polarity of the profile when it arrives.
-The INF terms also reach a static strain as the near-field term does due to their proportionality to the ramp function M(t), which reaches a height of M_0 after a finite rise time.
+The intermediate-near field image (Figure 5b) consists of two parts in time, the intermediate-near-field P between P- and S-wave arrivals, and a sum of the intermediate-near-field P and intermediate-near-field S after the S-wave arrival.
+The intermediate-near-field P exhibits the same polarity pattern along the cable as the near-field terms.
+The intermediate-near-field S, on the other hand, has a much higher amplitude than the intermediate-near-field P and an opposite polarity sign, which therefore reverses the polarity of the profile when it arrives.
+The intermediate-near field terms also reach a static strain as the near-field term does due to their proportionality to the ramp function M(t) which reaches a height of M_0 after a finite rise time.

-The IFF terms (Figure 5c) and the far-field terms (Figure 5d) are transient signals because they are proportional to the impulsive source time function $\dot{M}(t)$ and its time derivative $\ddot{M}(t)$, respectively.
-The IFF terms, similar to the near-field term and the INF terms, show four different polarity sections along the cable and opposite polarity between the P- and the S-wave terms.
+Both the intermediate-far-field terms (Figure 5c) and the far-field terms (Figure 5d) are transient signals because they are proportional to the impulsive source time function $\dot{M}(t)$ and its time derivative $\ddot{M}(t)$, respectively.
+The intermediate-far-field terms, similar to the near-field term and the intermediate-near-field terms, show four different polarity sections along the cable, and opposite polarity between the P-wave and the S -wave terms.

 Summation of all four components yields the total synthetic DAS data (Figure 3c).
 The transient far-field P- and S-waves are the most prominent features on the image.
-From the strain decomposition illustrated in Figure 5, the signals between the P- and S-wave arrivals are constructively summed from the near-field, INP, and IFP terms with nearly the same polarity.
-The static strain after the S-wave arrival, on the other hand, has a relatively low amplitude due to the destructive summation of the near-field term and the INS term.
+From the strain decomposition illustrated in Figure 5, the signals between the P- and S-wave arrivals are constructively summed from the near-field, intermediate-near-field P, and intermediate-far-field P terms with nearly the same polarity.
+The static strain after the S-wave arrival, on the other hand, has a relatively low amplitude due to the destructive summation of the near-field term and the intermediate-near-field S term.